zachvalenta/jvns.ca/content/post/2016-11-19-a-critique-of-the-cap-theorem.markdown

 * or **availability** (every computer in the system can always give you a response)

-This theorem is sometimes phrased as "consistency, availability, or partiion tolerance, pick 2", but we've established pretty well at this point that [you can't sacrifice partition tolerance](https://codahale.com/you-cant-sacrifice-partition-tolerance/), so you just get to pick between C and A. If you want more examples of network partitions, there's this [very long list by Kyle Kingsbury of examples of network partitions happening and having serious consequences](https://github.com/aphyr/partitions-post).
+This theorem is sometimes phrased as "consistency, availability, or partition tolerance, pick 2", but we've established pretty well at this point that [you can't sacrifice partition tolerance](https://codahale.com/you-cant-sacrifice-partition-tolerance/), so you just get to pick between C and A. If you want more examples of network partitions, there's this [very long list by Kyle Kingsbury of examples of network partitions happening and having serious consequences](https://github.com/aphyr/partitions-post).

+As usual i'm not a distributed systems expert and probably something in this post is wrong.

 ### is the CAP theorem actually useful?